 Erin K. Taylor, Ph.D., is a Licensed Clinical Psychologist and Assistant Professor at the University of Oklahoma Health Sciences Center – Center on Child Abuse and Neglect (CCAN) in Oklahoma City, OK.

 Dr. Taylor received her doctoral degree in Clinical Child Psychology from the University of Missouri.
 She is a member of the University of Oklahoma Problematic Sexual Behavior – Cognitive-Behavioral Therapy Training and Technical Assistance Program, a trainer for the National Center on Sexual Behavior of Youth, and a Co-Director of the evidence-based treatment program for preschool children with problematic sexual behavior.

 She is actively involved in research on youth engagement in electronic and online sexual behaviors as well as the dissemination and implementation of evidence-based practices for children with PSB and trauma.

 Continuing Education (CE) Credit

-- Programming approval for CE credits will be obtained for Social Work, Licensed Professional Counselors, and Licensed Marriage and Family Therapist from the UT Austin Steve Hicks School of Social Work.
+- Social Work, Licensed Professional Counselors, and Licensed Marriage and Family Therapists: Programming approval for CE credit has been obtained for Social Work, Licensed Professional Counselors, and Licensed Marriage and Family Therapist from the UT Austin Steve Hicks School of Social Work.

-- This program will be submitted to the Commission for Case Manager Certification for approval to provide board-certified case managers with clock hours.
+- Case Managers: This program has been approved by the Commission for Case Manager Certification to provide board-certified case managers with clock hours.